 - the source organism, Aspergillus niger has a long history of safe use in the production of food enzymes, is the source for many approved enzymes in the Code, and is regarded as non-pathogenic and non-toxigenic; - the enzyme preparation complies with international specifications; - the enzyme causes no mutagenic effects in in vitro studies and there are no acute toxicity effects in animal studies; and - a sub-chronic study in rats produced an ADI for lysophospholipase of 3 mg/kg bw per day.

-Lysophospholipase is listed as Generally Recognized As Safe (GRAS) for use in food in the USA.
+Lysophospholipase has been 'self-assessed' by the Applicant as Generally Recognized As Safe (GRAS) under the US FDA GRAS system for use in food in the USA.
 France has approved the use of lysophospholipase as a food enzyme.